colorbar.gif

 The Bible teaches that sex even of the most casual and transitory nature forges deep emotional bonds.

-In an astonishing allusion to the first description of marriage, the Holy Spirit applies the same strong terms to a once off sexual union.
+In an astonishing allusion to the first description of marriage, the Holy Spirit applies the same strong terms to a once off and apparently 'casual' sexual union.

 'What? know you not that he which is joined to an harlot is one body? for two, says he, shall be one flesh.'